 Left unchecked, harmful bacteria from the mouth can get into the blood stream, causing a host of serious health concerns.
 Here are some common ways poor oral hygiene can impact your overall health.

 Poor oral hygiene can up your chances for cardiovascular (or heart) disease.
 Bacteria from inflamed gums can enter your bloodstream, causing plaque formation and the hardening of arteries.
-The damaging effect to the arteries can impede blood flow, leading to heart attacks or strokes.
+The damaging effect on the arteries can impede blood flow, leading to heart attacks or strokes.

 Believe it or not, there is evidence to suggest a connection between diabetes and oral hygiene.
 Studies have shown that gum disease can impact your body’s ability to regulate blood sugar, increasing your risk of developing diabetes.
 And if you already have this disease, good oral hygiene habits will help you keep it under control.